-On this page, teachers can: 1) Learn about an orientation DVD available to them; 2) Obtain a copy of the park's teacher packet; 3) Gain access to Lesson Plans; and 4) Learn how to schedule a field trip to the park, including how to request a fee waiver.
+On this page, teachers can: 1) Learn about an orientation DVD available to them; 2) Obtain a copy of the park's teacher packet; 3) Gain access to Lesson Plans; and 4) Learn how to schedule a field trip to the park, including how to request a fee waive; 5) Get a better understanding of the educational programs offered during your visit.

 1. Teachers may request to borrow a copy of the park's two orientation videos, "Honor Answers Honor" and "The Appomattox Campaign" available on DVD.
 Each program is about 15 minutes in length.
 Contact the education coordinator, Ranger Brandon Chamberlain, to make the request.
 This offering is free, but please return the DVD so others may use it and this offering can remain free.